GMP cleaning and sanitation practices in pharmaceuticals

-Uncompromised safety and efficacy of pharmaceutical products are the best outcomes for the patients.
-Cleaning and sanitation steps hold the key to reaching that outcome.
+Uncompromised safety and efficacy of pharmaceutical products are the best outcomes for patients.
+GMP cleaning and sanitation steps hold the key to achieving that outcome.

 Anyone who works in pharmaceutical production is familiar with the fear of unexpected contamination of their products.